ggez/ggez/docs/FAQ.md

 Yes, by drawing with `gfx-rs`; see the `cube` example.
 HOWEVER, as of 0.3.3 this is not necessarily... uh, working.
 When 0.4 is released there should be a full 3D drawing example.
 TODO: Make sure this doc gets updated before 0.4 is released!

 In general, ggez is designed to focus on 2D graphics.
 We want it to be possible for you to create a 3D engine using ggez for everything EXCEPT drawing, but we don't really want to make a full 3D drawing engine.
 If you want that, check out [Amethyst](https://crates.io/crates/amethyst).

+# How do I make a GUI?

+ I know of no good ui options thus far besides "implement it yourself" or "write a backend for Conrod or something so it can draw using ggez".

+Contributions are welcome!